Jonathan Holmes (basketball): Professional career

 On January 11, 2017, Holmes was reacquired by the Canton Charge and the next day, he made his debut for the Charge in a 109–105 loss to the Santa Cruz Warriors, recording two rebounds in eight minutes off the bench.
 He was traded by the Charge to the Maine Red Claws on September 25, 2017.

 On August 6, 2018, Holmes signed with the Israeli team Hapoel Tel Aviv for the 2018–19 season.
 However, on November 10, 2018, Holmes parted ways with Hapoel after appearing in six games.

 For the 2019–20 season, Holmes joined the Austin Spurs of the G League for training camp, but did not make the final roster.
 He joined Kumanovo of the Macedonian league in 2021, averaging 11.9 points, 6.1 rebounds, 1.5 assists and 1.3 steals per game.
 On November 30, 2021, Holmes signed with KK Šentjur of the Premier A Slovenian Basketball League.

 International career

 Holmes was a member of the senior United States national team at the 2017 FIBA AmeriCup, where he won a gold medal.

 Personal life

 Holmes is the son of Daryl and Angela Holmes.
-His father, Daryl, played football at the University of Nebraska (lettered in 1980 as a defensive end).
+His father, Daryl, played football at the University of Nebraska–Lincoln, lettering in 1980 as a defensive end.
 Holmes' older sister, Amber, played basketball for four years at Southeast Missouri State (2009–12), while his younger brother, Sterling, attended Richland College in Dallas, then transferred to Texas Lutheran University in Seguin.